wyday/mod_cspnonce/README.md

 # mod_cspnonce

-"mod_cspnonce" is an Apache2 module that makes it dead simple to add "nonce" values to the CSP (content security policy) headers.
+"mod_cspnonce" is an Apache2 module that makes it dead simple to add "nonce" values to the [CSP (`Content-Security-Policy`) headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy).

+`nonce` values are a great way to enable CSP headers while still having dynamic scripts and styles in your web app.
+Here's an [example from MDN web docs showing a use of `nonce` with `script-src` CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/script-src).

 ## Example